lob/lob-openapi/CONTRIBUTING.md

 ### Notes about Test Design

-There are two stand-out quirks with the tests.
-One is the `await t.doesNotReject(Promise.resolve(response));` line (and similarly-formed promise rejection counterpart) which appear in every generated test.
-This uses the `tape-promise` npm tool in order to test response validation.
-The other quirk is the
+There is one stand-out quirks with the tests.
+Notice the

 ```
 "content-type": "application/json; charset=utf-8",